Sunday, 13 April 2008

 Step 2

-Draw your custom cursor on stage.
-I made a cross hair using the oval tool (O) and line tool (N) and fill the shape red.
-You can design whatever you wish.
+Draw your custom cursor on the stage.
+I created a cross hair using the oval tool (O) and line tool (N) and fill the shape in red.
+You can design whatever kind of cursor you wish.

 Make sure your cursor is an appropriate size.